yochie/rhythm-visuals/README.md

 ### Arduino script

 Read_resistance.ino is designed to be uploaded to an arduino type controller.
-The script sends data through the serial port to notify of an analog value spike on specified pins when the polled value is above a baseline by a certain threshold.
+The script sends data through the serial port to notify of an analog value spike on specified pins when the polled value is above the baseline by a certain threshold.
 The baseline is averaged over the previous readings while they remain below threshold.
 The threshold is adjusted based on signal stability to allow for more sensitive readings with more stable sensors.